 5. Try to Enjoy the Little Moments

-This will sound very cliché, but try to soak in the small, mundane moments.
+This will sound cliché, but try to soak in the small, mundane moments.
 Babies grow so quickly, and I promise that one day you will look back and miss your tiny (possibly — okay, most likely — screamy) newborn baby.

 When I was a new parent, my son was by no means an easy baby, and though I don’t miss the sleepless nights and breastfeeding struggles, I do wish I could flip back to the time when he was a tiny 6.5lb infant, hold him tight, and freeze the moment in my mind.

-So, for at least this first week as a new parent, please don’t stress about putting them down for naps because you’re afraid of “spoiling” your baby or of them becoming too accustomed to sleeping in your arms (all of which is highly unlikely!).
-Don’t stress about getting baby on a sleep schedule immediately or worrying too much about keeping up with chores or housework.
+So, for at least this first week as a new parent, please don’t stress putting them down for naps because you’re afraid of “spoiling” your baby or of them becoming too accustomed to sleeping in your arms (all of which is highly unlikely!).
+Don’t stress about getting baby on a sleep schedule immediately or worry too much about keeping up with chores or housework.
 Cuddle with them, stare at them, memorize every little bit of them, and try to take joy in the moment.